ronenhamias/rapidoid-http-gateway/README.md

 ```

-# How to run this example project.
+# How to run the single jvm example project.

 After cloning the project and adding it to your favorite IDE: